 - XXX The name of the type of interface supported. - portName The name of the port. - addr The address.
-If addr is not specified the default is 0. - mask This is for devAsynUInt32Digital.
-It is also used by devAsynInt32 to specify the number of bits of the hardware device for drivers that do not support getBounds(). - timeout The timeout value for asynUser.timeout.
+If addr is not specified the default is 0. - mask This is for devAsynUInt32Digital. - timeout The timeout value for asynUser.timeout.
 If not specified the default is 1.0. - drvParams This is passed to the low level driver via the asynDrvUser interface.
-It is optional.